2023 Most Popular Drafting & Design Engineering Bachelor's Degree Schools in Michigan

 The average amount in student loans that design engineering tech majors at Central Michigan take out while working on their Bachelor's Degree is $31,036.

-The in-demand bachelor’s degree programs at Eastern Michigan University helped the school earn the #3 place on this year’s ranking of the most popular drafting and design engineering technology schools in Michigan.
-Located in the suburb of Ypsilanti, Eastern Michigan is a public college with a large student population.
+A rank of #3 on this year’s list means Eastern Michigan University is a great place for drafting and design engineering technology students working on their bachelor’s degree.
+Located in the suburb of Ypsilanti, Eastern Michigan is a public college with a fairly large student population.

 About 50% of the students majoring in design engineering tech at the school are women while 50% are male.

-The in-demand bachelor’s degree programs at Siena Heights University helped the school earn the #4 place on this year’s ranking of the most popular drafting and design engineering technology schools in Michigan.
-Located in the distant town of Adrian, Siena Heights University is a private not-for-profit college with a small student population.
+Out of the 4 schools in Michigan that were part of this year’s ranking, Siena Heights University landed the # 4 spot on the list.
+Located in the town of Adrian, Siena Heights University is a private not-for-profit college with a small student population.

-Explore all the Most Popular Drafting & Design Engineering Technology Colleges in the Great Lakes Area or other specific states within that region.
+Explore all the Most Popular Drafting & Design Engineering Technology Schools in the Great Lakes Area or other specific states within that region.

 Drafting & Design Engineering Technology is one of 18 different types of programs to choose from.